Top 10 Best Places to Retire in Arizona in 2022

 Chandler is the perfect mix of family communities and cosmopolitan areas.
 The housing is affordable and the dining and shopping is some of the best in the state.

 Chandler is featured as not only one of the best places to live in Arizona, but also in retirement.
-In addition, the outdoor recreation is perfect for anyone with an interest in having an active lifestyle in retirement.
+The outdoor recreation is perfect for anyone with an interest in having an active lifestyle in retirement.

 4 – Sun City West, Arizona